comworkio/imalive/README.md

 ![prometheus](./img/prometheus.png)

 And can also send the metrics and some traces through OTLP/Grpc.
-Here's example of traces with Jaegger.
+Here's example of traces with Jaegger:

 ![jaegger](./img/jaegger.png)